RaVeR76/Bedroom-DJ/README.md

 To be honest, at the start I was all for UV lighting, bright neon colours, flashing strobes and as 90s ravery (not a word but I'm using it) as I could get.
 But the more I thought about it, it would have looked really awful and loud .... probably hurt the eyes to be fair.
 So in my head before I start to design it, I want to keep my website relatively simple, I am going to keep it chilled out and deffo give it a relaxed feel, well until my Top 10 section ...
 OI OI !!!
-I did some research on famous DJs amd their associated websites, just to see what kind of information is displayed there.
+I did some research on famous DJs and their associated websites, just to see what kind of information is displayed there.
 Some were very similar to what I had in mind before I previewed them so I was pleasantly pleased.
 Some were very compact with a lot going on in such a small space.
 Anyway, simple but funny is key to my design